Phase domain walls in coherently driven Bose-Einstein condensates: All vacuum states and elementary excitations

 Substituting \eqref{eq:asymm:u} into \eqref{eq:vac:asymm:u12} and \eqref{eq:vac:asymm:phase-diff} allows one to find the spin polarization $S_3$ and phases at high $f$ along the top branch.
 In particular,

-It turns out that $u_+$ and $u_-$ are very close almost irrespective of $f$: even the maximum $|S_3|$ reached at $f = f_1$ is of the order of $\sqrt{\gamma / \mu}$.
+It turns out that $u_+$ and $u_-$ are very close almost irrespective of $f$ (even the maximum $|S_3|$ reached at $f = f_1$ is of the order of $\sqrt{\gamma / \mu}$).
 On the other hand, it is clear from \eqref{eq:vac:asymm:phase-exp} that condition $u_+ = u_-$ necessarily implies $e^{i \alpha_+} = e^{-i \alpha_-}$ as long as $\gamma \to 0$.
 As a result, from \eqref{eq:vac:asymm:phase-diff} and \eqref{eq:vac:asymm:phase-exp} we have

-for two solutions in the phase doublet.
-Generally, if $n_+ > n_-$, then $\sin(\alpha_- - \alpha_+) > 0$, and vice versa.
-The fact that both components at $f = f_2$ are $\pi$-shifted relative to the driving field agrees with the spin-symmetric model at large $f$ and~$u$.
+for two solutions in the phase doublet (generally, the sign of $\sin(\alpha_- - \alpha_+)$ is equal to the sign of $S_3$).
+The fact that both components are $\pi$-shifted relative to the driving field at $f = f_2$ agrees with the spin-symmetric model at great $f$ and~$u$.

 Proceeding to the problem of excitations, notice that everything in \eqref{eq:exc:asymm} hardly depends on $f$ except the last (fractional) term that can be rewritten as

 in accordance with \eqref{eq:asymm:u} and \eqref{eq:asymm:f2}.
 We substitute \eqref{asymm:fraction} into \eqref{eq:exc:asymm} and assume that $u = 2 \mu$ in all regular terms, which leads us to the following explicit form of the spectrum,